-This refers to any other commercially unacceptable contaminant such as animal excreta, glass, concrete, fertiliser or metal.
+This refers to any other commercially unacceptable contaminant such as animal excreta, glass, concrete, fertiliser, metal, stones or other contaminants greater than the tolerance or specifications as allowed in the Standards.

 Pea Weevil

 Pea Weevil refers to all life stages of the species Bruchus pisorum.